George L. Rives: Career

 Following his graduation from Columbia Law School, he passed the bar and began practicing law in New York City.

 In 1887, Rives was appointed Assistant Secretary of State for Latin Affairs by President Grover Cleveland to replace James Davis Porter, serving under U.S. Secretary of State Thomas F. Bayard.
 Rives' term as Assistant Secretary of State ended in 1889 after Cleveland's defeat by Benjamin Harrison during the 1888 presidential election.
 Rives was succeeded by Boston lawyer William F. Wharton who served under Secretary James G. Blaine.

 Following his service in the State Department, he joined the firm of Ohr, Rives & Montgomery.
 From 1896 until 1902, he was a member of the New York Rapid Transit Commission and in 1900, he was president of the Commission during its revision of the Greater New York Charter.

 From 1902 to 1903, during the administration of New York City Mayor Seth Low, Rives was Corporation Counsel of New York City.

 In 1913, he wrote and published the two volume book The United States and Mexico, 1821-1848: A History of the Relations between the Two Countries from the Independence of Mexico to the Close of the War with the United States.

 Philanthropy

 From 1882 until 1917, Rives was a trustee of his alma mater, Columbia University.
 From 1903 to 1917, he succeeded William C. Schermerhorn and served as chairman of the trustees.
 In 1917, he resigned as trustee and was awarded an honorary Doctor of Laws degree.

 Rives also served as president of the New York Public Library, and chairman of the Trustees of the New York Hospital.

 Personal life

 On May 21, 1873, Rives was married to Caroline Morris Kean (1849–1887).
-Caroline, a granddaughter of Peter Philip James Kean and great-granddaughter of Continental Congressman John Kean, was the sister of U.S. Senators John Kean and Hamilton Fish Kean.
+Caroline, daughter of Col. John Kean, granddaughter of Peter Philip James Kean, and great-granddaughter of Continental Congressman John Kean, was the sister of U.S. Senators John Kean and Hamilton Fish Kean.